National-Digital-Twin/ianode-access/README.md

 ## Testing Guide

 ### Running Unit Tests
-Navigate to the root of the project and run `mvn test` to run the tests for the repository.
+Navigate to the root of the project and run `npm run test` to run the tests for the repository.

 ## API Documentation
 Documentation detailing the relevant configuration and endpoints is provided [here](docs/api.md).